Skip to main content

 The Leadership Group support the Chief Executive by identifying those operational areas where the risk of fraud or other loss is greatest.
 This will help inform internal audit activities and should also provide pointers to where line managers should target their counter fraud measures.

-The Head of Finance has been delegated overall responsibility for ensuring that necessary controls are in place for managing the risk of fraud in VisitScotland.
+The Head of Financial Services has been delegated overall responsibility for ensuring that necessary controls are in place for managing the risk of fraud in VisitScotland.
 Responsibilities include:

 • preparing relevant guidance on the prevention, detection, reporting and handling of fraud for issue to staff.